openvswitch/ovs/README.rst

 - OpenFlow 1.0 plus numerous extensions
 - Transactional configuration database with C and Python bindings
 - High-performance forwarding using a Linux kernel module

-The included Linux kernel module supports Linux 3.10 and up.

 Open vSwitch can also operate entirely in userspace without assistance from a kernel module.
 This userspace implementation should be easier to port than